 Linking orders and payments to customers helps provide a more seamless experience for Square sellers and their customers.
 When possible, you should specify the

 customer_idwhen you create a payment or an order.
-If you do not have the customer ID, use information collected from the customer to call SearchCustomers to find a matching customer profile.
+If you don't have the customer ID, use information collected from the customer to call SearchCustomers to find a matching customer profile.
 If one cannot be found, call CreateCustomer to create a new profile using the information collected from the customer.

-If your application does not collect any information from the customer, you can omit the
+If your application doesn't collect any information from the customer, you can omit the

-customer_idand rely on Square's inference to find the best matching customer profile or to create an instant profile.
-Note that this process is asynchronous and might take some time before
+customer_idand rely on Square's inference to find the best matching customer profile or to create an instant profile to associate with the payment.
+Note that this process is asynchronous and might take some time before the

 customer_idis added to the payment.
 If Square cannot find a matching customer profile and cannot create an instant profile, the

 customer_idfield of the payment remains unset.
-In this case, the transaction is not associated with a customer in Square products, such as Square Point of Sale and the Seller Dashboard.
+In this case, the transaction isn't associated with a customer in Square products, such as Square Point of Sale and the Seller Dashboard.